vishvAsa/kalpAntaram/rangapriya-on-festivals/10_shrI_kRshNa_zayantIzanmAshTamI.md

 +++
-title = "10 Śrī Kṛśṇa zayantī—zanmāśṭamī"
+title = "10 Śrī Kṛśṇa jayantī—janmāśṭamī"
 short_title = "10 Śrī Kṛśṇa"

 +++
-10 Śrī Kṛśṇa zayantī—zanmāśṭamī

 *Śrī KṛshṇaJayantī* or *Janmāshṭamī* is a very important festival, which comes in the month of *srāvaṇa*.
 People call it by different names such as *Gokulāshṭamī*, *Jayantī*, *Śrī Jayantī* etc. It is a great festival observed all over India with joy and devotion.
 It is a very popular, sacred and very auspicious *parva* which is observed by people belonging to all *varṇas*, *āśramas* and classes. *Śrī Kṛshṇa* is the deity worshipped specially on that day.
 In this background it is necessary to know a little about the reigning deity of this festival.